Helping grocery suppliers grow

 In partnership with our suppliers, we offer a vast selection of grocery products, with fast and convenient deliveries, for Amazon customers around the UK.
 Many of our suppliers' businesses have grown significantly by working with us, and we are committed to creating more opportunities for suppliers and making it easier for them to work with us.

-The importance of our suppliers to us is why we have been listening closely over the past year to what they have to say and making changes to the way we work together.
-We invite suppliers into our Fulfilment Centres to see first-hand how our business operates and how we can work better together, and we hold one-to-one sessions where senior Amazon leaders hear directly from suppliers.
+The importance of our suppliers to us is why we frequently listen to our suppliers to identify ways we can better work together.
+We invite suppliers into our Fulfilment Centres to see first-hand how our business operates, and we hold one-to-one and group sessions where senior Amazon leaders hear directly from suppliers.

 How our Code Compliance Team ensures Amazon consistently complies with GSCOP